 Informal Action by Directors

 4.10.
 Any action required by law to be taken at a meeting of Directors, or any action

 which may be taken at a meeting of Directors, may be taken without a meeting if a

-consent in writing setting forth the action so taken shall be signed by all of the Directors.
+consent via mail or electronic mail setting forth the action so taken shall be signed by all of the Directors.

 5.01.
 The officers of the DGS shall be a President, a President-elect, a First Vice

 President, a Second Vice President, Membership Chair, a Secretary, a Treasurer, and a Treasurer-Elect.
 These eight (8), together with the Past President shall constitute the 9 members of the BOD.
 Any two or more offices may be held by the same person, except the offices of President and Secretary.